Toyota Tundra Tire Review By Carter Hayes May 7, 2026 9 min read

 How Do I Choose The Right Size And Load Rating?

-You should start by checking your Tundra’s placard or owner’s manual for the OEM tire size and recommended load rating, then match the sidewall numbers exactly or choose a tire with an equal or higher load index.
-If a tire is marked XL or a higher load range, it can handle heavier loads but may affect ride stiffness.
-Swapping overall diameters can change speedometer readings and ground clearance, so stick to sizes that fit your wheels and clearance and ask the installer to confirm fitment, balancing, and a post‑mount alignment.
+Start by checking your Tundra’s tire placard or owner’s manual for the OEM tire size and recommended load rating, then match the sidewall numbers exactly or choose a tire with an equal or higher load index.
+If a tire is marked XL or has a higher load range, it may handle more load, but it can also affect ride stiffness.
+Changing overall diameter can affect speedometer readings, clearance, and ride feel, so ask your installer to confirm fitment, balancing, and alignment.

 Which Tires Are Better For Off-Road Versus Highway Use?

-Think about where you spend most of your miles: aggressive all‑terrain or mud tires give you extra bite, self‑cleaning tread, and reinforced sidewalls for trails and soft terrain, while touring or performance all‑season tires prioritize quieter highway manners, fuel efficiency, and sharper steering.
-If you split time between both, look for a true A/T that balances on‑road comfort with off‑road capability, and accept that more aggressive tread usually means a bit more road noise and slightly lower fuel economy.
+Think about where you spend most of your miles.
+Aggressive all-terrain tires give you extra bite, self-cleaning tread, and stronger traction on soft surfaces, while highway or performance all-season tires usually prioritize quieter road manners, wet-road control, and steering response.
+If you split time between both, choose a balanced all-terrain tire and expect some road-noise tradeoff.

 What Maintenance And Warranty Should I Expect?

 Keep a regular maintenance routine to get the most life from any tire: rotate every 5,000–7,500 miles, check tire pressure monthly, inspect for cuts or stones, and get an alignment if you notice uneven wear.
-Many tires include treadwear or road hazard coverage, so check the manufacturer’s warranty terms and any included road hazard protection when you buy.
+Warranty terms can vary by seller, size, and tire model, so read the current listing and warranty details before checkout.

-Proper mounting, balancing, and periodic pressure checks will help you maximize tread life and safety.
+Proper mounting, balancing, periodic pressure checks, and alignment will help you maximize tread life and safety.

 Wrapping Up

-Product Name Image Load Capacity Tread Depth Warranty
+Product Name Image Size / Load Index Best Use Warranty / Notes

 Crosswind Rugged Traxx All Terrain 275/65R18